Target sounds the alarm bell on holiday shopping

 The company forecast Wednesday that sales during the final quarter of the year will be flat, and Target lowered its profit forecast.
 Target also reported a sluggish sales increase of just 0.3% during its latest quarter.

-Shares of Target (TGT) plunged as much as 20% during pre-market trading Wednesday.
+Shares of Target (TGT) plunged 22% Wednesday.
+It was Target’s worst trading day in more than two years.

-Target is a bellwether for consumers’ spending habits and the retail sector as a whole, and the bad news dragged rivals’ stocks lower, too, Wednesday.
+Target is a bellwether for consumers’ spending habits and the retail sector as a whole.
 The holiday shopping season is pivotal for retailers.
-While Target can survive a weak holiday season, many smaller companies depend on strong sales during the holidays.
+While Target can survive a weak holiday stretch, many smaller companies depend on strong sales during the holidays to carry them through the following months.

 Target is struggling because its core middle-class customer base has been strained by higher prices and pulled back on discretionary goods like home decor, electronics and nonessential clothing in favor of groceries and everyday essentials.